MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 1. Select **Accept**.
 1. This should then redirect you to a **Test Connection to \<your-connection-name> Succeeded** page.

-For more information, see the [Entra ID for developers (v1.0) overview](/azure/active-directory/azuread-dev/v1-overview) and [Microsoft identity platform (v2.0) overview](/azure/active-directory/develop/active-directory-appmodel-v2-overview).
+For more information, see the [Microsoft Entra ID for developers (v1.0) overview](/azure/active-directory/azuread-dev/v1-overview) and [Microsoft identity platform (v2.0) overview](/azure/active-directory/develop/active-directory-appmodel-v2-overview).
 For information about the differences between the v1 and v2 endpoints, see [Why update to Microsoft identity platform (v2.0)?](/azure/active-directory/develop/active-directory-v2-compare).
-For complete information, see [Microsoft identity platform (formerly Entra ID for developers)](/azure/active-directory/develop/).
+For complete information, see [Microsoft identity platform (formerly Microsoft Entra ID for developers)](/azure/active-directory/develop/).

 ## Prepare the samples code